Bruceleeto/DCToy/README.md

   <image src="toylogo.png" />
 </p>

+# Dreamcast
+Currently a few performances issues with Toy on Dreamcast so this is only just to show that it works but to run a Toy Script Go to the test directory source /opt/toolchains/dc/kos/environ.sh make and make clean and the .elf file should appear in your project directory.
+The makefiles are set up in a way so if your KOS install is the default one in the default location it should work if not you may need to modify the makefiles.

 # Toy

 The Toy programming language is an imperative bytecode-intermediate embedded scripting language.
 It isn't intended to operate on its own, but rather as part of another program, the "host".
 This process is intended to allow a decent amount of easy customisation by the host's end user, by exposing logic in script files.
 Alternatively, binary files in a custom format can be used as well.